We Need a Resolution: Background

 During the recording of her third studio album, Aaliyah was also filming her second film Queen of the Damned in Australia.
 Due to her hectic schedule at the time, she decided to record the album simultaneously with the filming, thus her team of producers–excluding Timbaland–traveled to Australia.
 Due to unforeseen issues with Blackground Records, Timbaland was not expected to appear on the album at all.
 According to Tim Barnett, former assistant to songwriter Static Major, they "went back to New York and did them in either Sound King or Manhattan studio.
 We did them right after the New Year.
 Part of the problem was Timbaland and Missy weren't even going to be on the album because of problems with Blackground.
 Aaliyah talked Tim into producing records for the album, so Timbaland did it out of love for Babygirl."
 Once Aaliyah reached out to Timbaland and asked him to produce songs for the album, there were constant doubts about him meeting his deadline in time due to the last-minute request.
 According to producer Rapture Stewart, Timbaland came on board during the last week of the album's production.

+"We Need a Resolution" was not originally considered for the lead single from Aaliyah.
+Due to the uncertainty with Timbaland being able to meet his deadline, the song "Loose Rap" was chosen as the album's lead single, with filming of its accompanying music video already scheduled.
+However, as Timbaland managed to submit his contributions in time, Blackground Records decided that "We Need a Resolution" would be the lead single instead.

 Music and lyrics

-A "bouncing" alternative R&B, Hip hop and electro-funk song, "We Need a Resolution" has been described as having a "seductive Middle Eastern vibe", as the backing track "slithers along with an almost Egyptian feel".
-Peter Piatkowski from PopMatters says, it is "a mini-suite, cramming sounds of electrofunk, pop, and soul".
+A "bouncing" alternative R&B, hip hop and electro-funk song, "We Need a Resolution" is described as having a club beat.
+It features a "disorienting arrangement" sampled from the composition "Tricks of the Trade" by John Ottman, from the Incognito score (1997).
+Peter Piatkowski from PopMatters says, it's a "mini-suite, cramming sounds of electrofunk, pop, and soul".
+It also has a "seductive Middle Eastern vibe", as the backing track "slithers along with an almost Egyptian feel".
 On the song, Timbaland combines "idiosyncratic beats, moody, off-key melodies and an insistent, dirgelike chorus for a strangely hypnotic effect".
 The production, has a sparse arrangement with stop-start drum patterns, hand claps, while also implementing "Horror-movie organs".
 Vocally, Aaliyah displays, "quivering vocals", that "unnervingly evoke the feelings of fear and desperation that often precede a breakup".
+BET described her vocals on the song as "Slinky" and "Understated".